AshBT/distributed-frontera/docs/source/topics/maintenance/settings.rst

 SCORING_TOPIC
 -------------

-Kafka topic used for update score stream.
+Kafka topic used for :term:`scoring log` stream.